stonepros/stone/doc/rados/operations/health-checks.rst

 If detailed report of free fragments is required do::

-  ceph daemon osd.123 bluestore allocator dump block
+  stone daemon osd.123 bluestore allocator dump block

-In case when handling OSD process that is not running fragmentation can be inspected with `ceph-bluestore-tool`.
+In case when handling OSD process that is not running fragmentation can be inspected with `stone-bluestore-tool`.
 Get fragmentation score::

-  ceph-bluestore-tool --path /var/lib/ceph/osd/ceph-123 --allocator block free-score
+  stone-bluestore-tool --path /var/lib/stone/osd/stone-123 --allocator block free-score

 And dump detailed free chunks::

-  ceph-bluestore-tool --path /var/lib/ceph/osd/ceph-123 --allocator block free-dump
+  stone-bluestore-tool --path /var/lib/stone/osd/stone-123 --allocator block free-dump

 BLUESTORE_LEGACY_STATFS
 _______________________